memgraph/docs/memgraph_versioned_docs/version-1.6.1/import-data/load-csv-clause.md

 </TabItem>
 <TabItem value="rn">

-We have a list of restaraunts people ate at:
+We have a list of restaurants people ate at in the file `restaurants_nodes.csv`:

 ```csv
 id,name,menu